Hrishaan1/ftc28874portfolio/README.md

 # Logic Legion | FTC Team 28874 Official Site

 🤖 **Logic Legion** is an FTC (FIRST Tech Challenge) robotics team based in Apex, North Carolina, and powered by the **Apex Maker Club**.
-Our mission is to inspire creativity, teamwork, and a passion for robotics by designing, building, and programming unique competition robots.
+Our mission is to inspire creativity, teamwork, and a passion for robotics by designing, building, and programming unique robots that are fit for competitions.

 This repository hosts the official team website, which serves as a central hub for our robot showcase, team information, foundation, and sponsor acknowledgments.